-Policy in Motion is a small, woman-owned business founded by Lauren Michele in 2010.
-Policy in Motion’s mission is to promote the environmental, economic, and social well being of communities —fostering a sustainable future for all people and the planet.
+Policy in Motion is a woman-owned small business founded by Lauren Michele in 2010.
+Policy in Motion’s mission is to promote the environmental, economic, and equitable health of communities — fostering a sustainable future for all people and the planet.
 Read more on the firm’s experience and projects in Planning and Implementation, Strategy and Analysis, and Outreach and Education.

 Key Projects and Experience Include:

 Left Coast Voter